 Our system model considers two victims, Alice and Bob, who want to securely communicate over BT and BLE.
-Alice and Bob support CTKD and during pairing and session establishment select the strongest security mechanisms: Secure Simple Pairing (SSP), "Secure Connections", and "Numeric Comparison".
-Those security procedures are expected to protect Alice and Bob against impersonation, eavesdropping, and man-in-the-middle attacks on BT and BLE [11, p.
+Alice and Bob support CTKD and during pairing and session establishment propose select the strongest security mechanisms(e.g., SSP: Secure Simple Pairing (SSP), "Secure Connections", and "Numeric Comparison").
+Such mechanisms .
+Those security procedures are expected to protect Alice and Bob against impersonation, eavesdropping, and man-inthe-middle attacks on BT and BLE.- [12, p.
 269].
-After completing pairing, Alice and Bob can run secure sessions over BT and/or BLE.
+After completing pairing, Alice and Bob can run secure sessions both-over BT and/or BLE.
 Without loss of generality, we assume that Alice is the BT and BLE master and Bob is the BT and BLE slave.
 Note that we follow the Bluetooth specification of using the terms master/slave instead of more apt terms like leader/follower.

-Regarding the notation, we indicate a BT pairing key with K{BT} , a BT session key with SK{BT} , a BLE pairing key with K{BLE} , a BLE session key with SK{BLE} .
-Moreover, we indicate a Bluetooth address with ADD, a public key with PK, a private key with SK, a shared Diffie-Hellman secret with DK, a nonce with N, and a message authentication code with MAC.
+Regarding the notation, we indicate a BT long term pairing key with K{BT} , a BT session key with SK{BT} , a BLE long term pairing key with K{BLE} , and a BLE session key with SK{BLE} .
+We Moreover, we indicate a Bluetooth address with ADD.
+Furthermore, we indicate, a public key with PK, a private key with SK, a shared Diffie-Hellman secret with DK, a nonce with N, and a message authentication code with MAC.